tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If the server chooses to accept the "early_data" extension, then it MUST comply with the same error handling requirements specified for all records when processing early data records.
-Specifically, decryption failure of any 0-RTT record following an accepted "early_data" extension MUST produce a fatal "bad_record_mac" alert as per {{record-payload-protection}}.
+Specifically, if the server fails to decrypt any 0-RTT record following an accepted "early_data" extension it MUST terminate the connection with a "bad_record_mac" alert as per {{record-payload-protection}}.

 If the server rejects the "early_data" extension, the client application MAY opt to retransmit the data once the handshake has